readium/mobile/swift/migration-guide.md

 #### Presenting a Protected Publication with a Navigator

 In case the credentials were incorrect or missing, the `Streamer` will still return a `Publication`, but in a "restricted" state.
-This allows reading apps importing publications by accessing their metadata without having the passphrase.
+This allows reading apps to import publications by accessing their metadata without having the passphrase.

 But if you need to present the publication with a Navigator, you will need to first check if the `Publication` is not restricted.